Thalaivaa: Plot

-They leave for Mumbai, where Vishwa finds out about Ramadurai's true profession and that he is hiding due to several false cases registered against him by his arch-enemy Bhima, Bhadra's son.
-Vishwa also finds out that Meera and her father are Crime Branch officers who lured him to Mumbai so that they could arrest Ramadurai.
+They leave for Mumbai, where Vishwa is surprised to find his father in deep hiding.
+Vishwa finally meets his father, learning about his true profession, and that the police is after him due to several false cases registered against him by his arch-enemy Bhima Bhai, Bhadra's son.
+During their conversation, the two are informed that Meera and her father are on their way back to Sydney because her father disapproves of Ramadurai's illegal profession.
+Ramadurai and Vishwa go to their hotel, where Ramadurai tries to convince Meera's father that Vishwa had nothing to do with anything.
+However, he is soon surrounded by police, including Meera and her father, revealing they are both Crime Branch officers who lured Vishwa to Mumbai so that they could reach Ramadurai.
 Ramadurai gets arrested, but just after he enters the police van, a bomb planted by Bhima in the vehicle explodes, killing him.
-Distraught over his father's death, Vishwa decides to stay back in Mumbai and take over his father's syndicate.
+Distraught over his father's death, Vishwa decides to stay back in Mumbai and take over his father's syndicate, despite his uncle's constant urging for him to go back and continue his life in Sydney.
 He dons the title of Thalaivaa and provides his brand of justice for the helpless and downtrodden.

 Meanwhile, Bhima initiates a riot in Mumbai, which leads to the deaths and injuries of several people.
 Vishwa arrives at the scene and saves several others, including a Bhojpuri woman named Gowri, whose marriage became nullified due to the riots.
-Although there is seemingly inadequate evidence that Bhima is responsible, a video recorded by a cameraman, Kumar, highlighting Bhima's involvement in the riots, is stolen by a Bhojpuri-speaking pickpocketer.
+Although there is seemingly insufficient evidence that Bhima is responsible, a video recorded by a cameraman, Kumar, highlighting Bhima's involvement in the riots, is stolen by a Bhojpuri-speaking pickpocketer.
 Vishwa and his gang manage to reclaim the tape from the pickpocketer and make it public, leading to Bhima's arrest.
-Vishwa also kills the corrupt CM of Maharashtra, who had given Bhima and his gang free rein and blames it on Bhima.
+Vishwa also kills the corrupt CM of Maharashtra, who had given Bhima and his gang free rein, and blames Bhima.

-However, Bhima soon escapes from prison and kills most of Vishwa's henchmen on the night of Maha Shivaratri, including Gowri, with the help of Vishwa's uncle Ranga, who is Vishwa's second-in-command.
-When Vishwa enters a fort after hearing Ranga is being "held hostage" there by Bhima, Ranga stabs him.
-Taking his son, who is also the driver and cousin of Vishwa, he leaves the fort.
+However, Bhima soon escapes from prison and kills most of Vishwa's henchmen on the night of Maha Shivaratri, including Gowri.
+When Vishwa enters a fort after hearing that his uncle Rangaa and his second-in-command are being "held hostage" there by Bhima, Ranga stabs him.
+It is revealed that Ranga helped Bhima kill Gowri and Vishwa's henchmen.
+Taking his son, who is also Vishwa's cousin and driver, he leaves the fort.
 He immediately informs the police that Vishwa is "dead".
-Ranga also reveals to have aided Bhima in killing Ramadurai to replace him as the leader.
+Ranga also reveals that he aided Bhima in killing Ramadurai to replace him as the leader.
 When Ranga's son hears about his father's betrayal, he becomes enraged and drives the car into a petroleum tanker, killing them both.